CiscoDevNet/intersight-powershell/docs/Initialize-IntersightHyperflexAppSettingConstraint.md

 ```

 ### -DeploymentType
-The deployment type of the cluster.\n* `NA` - The deployment type of the HyperFlex cluster is not available.\n* `Datacenter` - The deployment type of a HyperFlex cluster consisting of UCS Fabric Interconnect-attached nodes on the same site.\n* `Stretched Cluster` - The deployment type of a HyperFlex cluster consisting of UCS Fabric Interconnect-attached nodes across different sites.\n* `Edge` - The deployment type of a HyperFlex cluster consisting of 2 or more standalone nodes.
+The deployment type of the cluster.\n* `NA` - The deployment type of the cluster is not available.\n* `Datacenter` - The deployment type of a cluster consisting of UCS Fabric Interconnect-attached nodes on the same site.\n* `Stretched Cluster` - The deployment type of a cluster consisting of UCS Fabric Interconnect-attached nodes across different sites.\n* `Edge` - The deployment type of a cluster consisting of 2 or more standalone nodes.

 ```yaml
 Type: HyperflexAppSettingConstraint.DeploymentTypeEnum